 One of the best ways to gauge how long a Silverado might last is to look at how long others have.
 Luckily, thanks to the many automotive marketplaces popping up online, finding this information has become easier than ever.

 We looked at high-mileage Silverados on CarGurus and Autotrader to find out how long a well-maintained Silverado could last.

 - 2005 Silverado 2500HD LT 4WD – 400,000

 - 2004 Silverado 2500HD LS 4WD – 398,493

 - 2000 Silverado 1500 LS Extended Cab 4WD – 397,500

 - 2011 Silverado 3500 LT LB 4WD – 385,546

 - 2003 Silverado 1500 LS Extended Cab RWD – 378,173

 - 2010 Silverado 1500 LT – 420,661

-According to these numbers, it is very possible to get well above 200,000 miles with a Silverado when you keep up on the vehicle’s scheduled maintenance, make repairs as soon as needed, and watch for rust in problematic areas.
+According to these numbers, getting well above 200,000 miles with a Silverado is possible when you keep up with the vehicle’s scheduled maintenance, make repairs as soon as needed, and watch for rust in problematic areas.